-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

-Prey, the newly released on Hulu, is probably the best Predator movie we've seen in years.
+Prey, newly released on Hulu, is probably the best Predator movie we've seen in years.

-In lieu of that, we thought it might be a good time to rank every Predator movie, from worst to best.
-And yes, we will be including the Aliens vs. Predator movies.
+In honor of that, we thought it might be a good time to rank every Predator movie, from worst to best.
+And yes, we will be including the Alien vs. Predator movies.
 Sorry about that.

 Let's begin...